Thimilius/Chronos/README.md

 # Chronos

-Partial implementation of the Common Language Infrastructure written in C#
+Partial implementation of the Common Language Infrastructure (ECMA-335) written itself in C#